-We are subject to anti-takeover provisions in our Certificate of Incorporation, and amended and restated bylaws and under Delaware law that could delay or prevent an acquisition of the Company, even if the acquisition would be beneficial to our stockholders.
+We are subject to anti-takeover provisions in our amended and restated certificate of incorporation, as amended (our "Certificate of Incorporation"), and amended and restated bylaws and under Delaware law that could delay or prevent an acquisition of the Company, even if the acquisition would be beneficial to our stockholders.

-Provisions in our Certificate of Incorporation and our amended and restated bylaws may delay or prevent an acquisition of the Company.
+Provisions in our Certificate of Incorporation and our amended and restated bylaws may delay or prevent an acquisition of us.
 Among other things, our Certificate of Incorporation and amended and restated bylaws provide for a board of directors that is divided into three classes with staggered three-year terms, provide that all stockholder action must be effected at a duly called meeting of the stockholders and not by a consent in writing, and further provide that only our board of directors may call a special meeting of the stockholders.
 These provisions may also frustrate or prevent any attempts by our stockholders to replace or remove our current management by making it more difficult for stockholders to replace members of our board of directors, who are responsible for appointing the members of our management team.
 Furthermore, because we are incorporated in Delaware, we are governed by the provisions of Section 203 of the Delaware General Corporation Law, which prohibits, with some exceptions, stockholders owning in excess of 15% of our outstanding voting stock from merging or combining with us.
 Finally, our charter documents establish advance notice requirements for nominations for election to our board of directors and for proposing matters that can be acted upon at stockholder meetings.
 Although we believe these provisions together provide an opportunity to receive higher bids by requiring potential acquirers to negotiate with our board of directors, they would apply even if an offer to acquire the Company may be considered beneficial by some stockholders.

-Concentration of ownership among our existing officers, directors and principal stockholders may prevent other stockholders from influencing significant corporate decisions and depress our stock price.
+Concentration of ownership among our affiliates may prevent other stockholders from influencing significant corporate decisions and depress our stock price.

-Our affiliates who held our common stock as of September 30, 2013 together control approximately 27% of our outstanding common stock, with a single stockholder, Khosla Ventures I, L.P. and its affiliates, controlling approximately 15% of our outstanding common stock.
-If these officers, directors and principal stockholders or a group of our principal stockholders act together, they will be able to exert a significant degree of influence over our management and affairs and control matters requiring stockholder approval, including the election of directors and approval of mergers or other business combination transactions.
+Our affiliates who held our common stock as of March 31, 2014 together control approximately 23% of our outstanding common stock, with a single stockholder, Khosla Ventures I, L.P. and its affiliates, controlling approximately 14% of our outstanding common stock.
+If our affiliates or a group of our affiliates act together, they will be able to exert a significant degree of influence over our management and affairs and control matters requiring stockholder approval, including the election of directors and approval of mergers or other business combination transactions.
 The interests of this concentration of ownership may not always coincide with our interests or the interests of other stockholders.
-For instance, officers, directors and principal stockholders, acting together, could cause us to enter into transactions or agreements that we would not otherwise consider.
-Similarly, this concentration of ownership may have the effect of delaying or preventing a change in control of the Company otherwise favored by our other stockholders.
-This concentration of ownership could depress our stock price.
+For instance, our affiliates, acting together, could cause us to enter into transactions or agreements that we would not otherwise consider.
+Similarly, this concentration of ownership may have the effect of delaying or preventing a change in control of the Company otherwise favored by our other stockholders and holders of Warrants.
+This concentration of ownership could depress our stock price, which would in turn depress the trading price of the common stock and Warrants.